Alert: Isolation Self-Test Failure

 To find the failure, perform a close inspection of all the components in the faulty string:

-- Check for wires pinched by mounting hardware
+- Check for wires pinched by

-- For Solar Roof installations, check for wires damaged by screws (screws may be accidentally run through wires when installing the tiles)
+mounting hardware or damaged by fastenersNoteFor Solar Roof installations, hardware may be accidentally run through wires when installing the tiles.

 - Check for improper field-made connectors or improper crimps